CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ## Count/share of households by income band

-Using the new breakdowns, high income households *vastly* outnumber lower income households.
+Because the groupings are granular only at the lower income extreme, High income households *vastly* outnumber lower income households.

-FYI, each county was very consistent in its share of households in each income band.
-High income was more than 40% with the rest somewhere between 10% and 20%
+FYI, I did look at this by county, and each was very consistent in it distribution.
+High income was more than 40% with the rest somewhere between 10% and 20%.
+See table below.

 ![](hh_desiring_housing_files/figure-gfm/hh%20by%20inc%20band%20bar%20chart-1.png)<!-- -->